hrvadl/mbunity-test-task/README.md

 # Mbunity Software Engineering Technical Assessment

+## How to run the code?

+- Make sure you have Node.js version >= 18
+- Run `npm i` from the root of the project
+- Run `npm start` from the root of the project
+- The result will be in `/output/nodes.json`

 ## Overview

 This is a Mbunity Development technical assessment for potential JavaScript and Python Software Engineers.